Code-Institute-Submissions/simon-game-1/README.md

 # Simon Memory Game

-This project is based on the Simon Memory Game.
+This project is a single page application based on "Simon" - an electronic memory skill game invented by Ralph H. Baer and Howard J. Morrison, with software programming by Lenny Cope [1].
+The game generates a series of tones and lights that a player must repeat.
+If the user succeeds, one more sound is added to the sequence.
+Once the user fails or reaches level 20, the game is over.
+In this version of the game if the strict mode is off the game will continue even when the sequence is not repeated correctly; it will play the sequence once again and the user can try until the user succeeds.

 ## UX
-This webpage contains Simon Memory Game.
-The main goal is to let users play and have fun in a simpliest way possible.
+The main goal is to let users play and have fun in the simpliest way possible.

+* It is a one page application
 * The interface is intuitive

-* A short game description is provided in the navigation menu
+* A short game manual is accessible by clicking on the question mark (help) icon in the navigation bar on the top of the page.
+  It will open in a modal, that can be closed by clicking on the "x" or anywhere outside the modal.

-* All significant events in the game are accompanied by pop-ups such as when the game is over or the player won or the sequence is incorrect.
+* All significant events in the game are accompanied by pop-up alerts such as when the game is over or the player won or the sequence is incorrect.

 ### User Stories
-1. I really enjoyed Simon Memory Game as child.
+1. I really enjoyed Simon  electronic game as a child.
 My goal is to play a similar game on-line.
 2. I am not familiar with the original game but I would like to play a memory game.
-I can read the short description of the game and play.
+I can read the game manual(help) and play.

 ## Features

 ### Existing Features
-1. Users can immediately star playing
+1. Game starts by clicking on Start button
+2. Once the game starts start button changes into reset/restart
+3. The player can reset/restart the game at any moment
-2. Game description and rules provided in the navigation menu.
+2. A short game manual is provided in the navigation bar at the top of the page (as question mark icon)
 3. Once started one of the four sounds is played.
-Sounds are randomly selected.
+Sounds are randomly selected
-4. User can play in two different modes : strict and normal.
+4. User can play in two different modes : strict and normal
 5. If playing in strict mode the game ends as soon as the player makes a mistake
 6. In strict mode when a mistake is made a pop-up will inform the player that the game is over In normal mode the player is asked to try again.
-6. After clicking on the start button it transforms into realod, user can reload/restart the game at any moment.
+The sequence will play again as soon as the user closes the alert
-8. A display on the gamefield shows the current level.
+8. A display on the gamefield shows the current level
 8. The game is won once level 20 is reached.
-A pop-up will inform the player that he is winner.
+A pop-up will inform the player that he is winner and the game will be over
+9. The game can be played on different devices; however, it should be played in portrait mode on small devices like mobile phones

 ### Other possible Features

+* Adapting the game for landscape mode for small devices like mobile phones.
-Allow user to continue after level 20.
+* Allow user to continue after level 20.

 ## Technologies Used
 HTML,CSS & JavaScript;

-SASS - For a more efficient way of styling [SASS](https://sass-lang.com/)
+SASS - For a more efficient CSS [SASS](https://sass-lang.com/)

 Google Fonts - For additional fonts with particular styling.